fig-lang/fig/README.md

 ### Server command
 Here is an example usage of the `server` command:

-`./target/release/fig server ./test.fig --addr localhost:8080`
+`fig server ./test.fig --addr localhost:8080`

 ### Example server side code
 Here is an example source code of using server feature in FigCli, It's just like an ordinary Fig program but the main function will get one parameter, Which will contain the content of HTTP request as `char[]` or a string.